 - Sections and affiliated groups of the Village Hall shall normally have priority use of its facilities, but all arrangements to hire facilities made with outside bodies and individuals shall be honoured by the Management Committee, except as provided for in item above

 The Village Halls main hall has a maximum capacity of 250 and 80 for the smaller hall; depending on the type of function, (these figures include helpers and performers), and on no account shall this figure be exceeded.

 The Hirer must ensure that nothing shall be done which will endanger users of the building, and the policies of insurance relating to it and to its contents.
 In Particular:

-Fire-fighting apparatus shall be kept in its proper place and only used for its intended purpose;
+- Fire-fighting apparatus shall be kept in its proper place and only used for its intended purpose by trained/experienced operators;

 The hirer or person in charge of the activity shall not be under 18 years of age and shall be on the premises for the entire period of hire, or duration of the activity.
 The person in charge shall not be engaged in any duties, which prevent him/her from exercising general supervision.

 When the premises or any part of them are used for the purpose of public entertainment, there shall be a minimum of two persons, neither of whom shall be less than 18 years of age, on duty.

 All persons in charge or on duty shall have been informed of the procedure for evacuation of the premises and shall be familiar with the fire-fighting equipment available.